VankatPetr/vankatpetr.github.io/_posts/2019-08-10-SWATIntro.md

 # Data

-+ Data can be already in to CAS.
-Use fileinfo method to explore the public library and see what datasets are already avilable for you.
++ Data can be already in CAS.
+Use fileinfo method to explore the public library and see what datasets are already available for you.
 + To work on a table a CASTable statement needs to be run.
 This will create a data table object.